danomatika/joyosc/README.md

 <pre>
-  -i, --ip               IP address to send to; default is '127.0.0.1' -p, --port             Port to send to; default is '7770' -t, --type             Device type to perform the action on (for internal use)
+  -i, --ip               IP address to send to; default is '127.0.0.1' -p, --port             Port to send to; default is '7770' -t, --type             Device type to perform the action on
 </pre>

 Example, tell rc-unitd running on machine at 10.0.0.100 using port 10100 to shutdown: